Kristine Sutherland: Career

 Sutherland's first film role was as a secretary in Legal Eagles (1986).
 She appeared as Mae Thompson in the 1989 film Honey, I Shrunk the Kids.
 Her career received a big boost when she played Buffy's mother in the action-horror television series Buffy the Vampire Slayer, from 1997 to 2002.
-Creator Joss Whedon later stated that one of the reasons he chose Sutherland for the role was the fact that she exuded a warm demeanor, as well as what he believed to be a close resemblance to actress Sarah Michelle Gellar, who was to portray her daughter in the series.
-She appeared regularly on the show for the first five seasons before leaving, but returned for three more guest appearances, one in season 6 and two in season 7.
+Creator Joss Whedon later stated that one of the reasons he chose Sutherland for the role was that she exuded a warm demeanor, as well as what he believed to be a close resemblance to actress Sarah Michelle Gellar, who was to portray her daughter in the series.
+Sutherland appeared regularly on the show for the first five seasons, with only one appearance in season 6 and two in season 7.

 After leaving Buffy, Sutherland attended a photography course at the Santa Monica College and subsequently set up a studio specializing in portraits.
 In 2008, she appeared in the television miniseries Comanche Moon and had a guest role in an episode of New Amsterdam.

 She voiced Haru's Mother in the English dub of The Cat Returns.